How to set Chrome as default browser on Windows 11

 5. Click the Set default button.

-6. (Optional) Click the “.pdf” protocol and select the Switch anyway option to make your preferred browser the new default.
+6. (Optional) Click the “.pdf” protocol and select the Set default button to make your preferred browser the new default.

-Once you complete the steps, Google Chrome (or the browser of your choice) will become the new default on Windows 11.
+Once you complete the steps, Google Chrome will become the new default on Windows 11.
 However, it won’t be the default for everything since web results using Windows Search and Widgets dashboard (and Outlook) links will continue to open with Microsoft Edge using Bing.
+In the case of Outlook, you can change the settings to force the email client to open links with your default browser.

 Although this guide is specific to Chrome, the same instructions will work for any web browser, including Firefox, Opera, Safari, Brave, etc.